TENETx0/Redlens/README.md

 ## 📋 Overview

-**Redlense** is a comprehensive, professional-grade web application security scanner designed for penetration testers, security researchers, and bug bounty hunters.
+**Redlens** is a comprehensive, professional-grade web application security scanner designed for penetration testers, security researchers, and bug bounty hunters.
 It provides an extensive suite of reconnaissance and vulnerability assessment modules in a sleek, animated terminal interface.

-### ✨ Why Redlense?
+### ✨ Why Redlens?

 - 🎯 **11 Comprehensive Modules** - From reconnaissance to cloud exposure analysis
 - 🚀 **Professional Interface** - Beautiful animated terminal with 30 twinkling stars